altunenes/rusty_spelling/README.md

 :crab: :crab: spelling game in Rust programing language :crab: :crab:

+### Why & Motivation:
+- My little sister studying English and I wanted to make a simple spelling game for her to practice her English :)

 Description:
 - The user enters the words they want to practice.